 4.3 Senior Warden.

 4.3.1 Appointment.
-The office of Senior Warden is nominated by the rector and approved by a majority vote of the vestry.
+The office of Senior Warden is nominated by the Rector and approved by a majority vote of the Vestry.
 The Senior Warden shall serve at the pleasure of the Rector.

 4.3.2 Duties.
 It shall be the Senior Warden's special duty to counsel with the Rector from time to time concerning the spiritual state of the Parish and to assist the Rector in promoting such projects and activities as may be undertaken for the general welfare of the Parish.
-The Senior Warden presides at Vestry Meetings in the absence of the Rector or if there is no Rector.
+The Senior Warden presides at Vestry meetings in the absence of the Rector or if there is no Rector.
 The Senior Warden shall call regular and special meetings of the Vestry; and shall at the discretion of the Rector preside over the annual meeting of the Parish.
-The Senior Warden shall act as liaison between the Vestry and the Parish, to keep the Parish advised, insofar as appropriate and expedient, of the actions of the vestry.
+The Senior Warden shall act as liaison between the Vestry and the Parish, to keep the Parish advised, insofar as appropriate and expedient, of the actions of the Vestry.
 The Senior Warden shall render an annual report to the Parish at the annual meeting of the Parish.

 4.4 Junior Warden.

 4.4.1 Appointment.
-The office of Junior Warden is nominated by the Vestry and approved by a vote of the vestry and shall hold office for a term of one (1) year and shall be eligible for re-nomination thereafter or until a successor is elected.
+The office of Junior Warden is nominated by the Vestry and approved by a vote of the Vestry and shall hold office for a term of one (1) year and shall be eligible for re-nomination thereafter or until a successor is elected.

 4.4.2 Duties.
 It shall be the duty of the Junior Warden to keep informed regarding the general attitude of the congregation at large and to act as the congregation's representative in matters which concern the general welfare of the Parish.
-The Junior Warden presides at Vestry Meetings in the absence of both the Rector and the Senior Warden.
+The Junior Warden presides at Vestry meetings in the absence of both the Rector and the Senior Warden.

 4.5 Clerk of Vestry.

 4.5.1 Appointment.
-The Clerk of Vestry shall be elected by majority vote of the Vestry from one of their ownt at the first meeting following the annual Parish meeting, and shall hold office for a term of one (1) year and shall be eligible for reelection thereafter or until a successor is elected.
+The Clerk of Vestry shall be elected by majority vote of the Vestry from one of their own, or upon the consent of the Rector and Vestry, a communicant in good standing not on the Vestry, at the first meeting following the Annual Parish Meeting, and shall hold office for a term of one (1) year and shall be eligible for reelection thereafter or until a successor is elected.

 4.5.2 Duties.
 The Clerk of Vestry shall attend all meetings, record the names of those present, record all votes and the minutes of all proceedings in a typewritten format to be kept for that purpose, and shall perform such other duties as may legally be assigned to this office and shall deliver to the succeeding Clerk all books, records and papers belonging to the Parish.